-Chick success, or the survival of a chick from hatching to fledging, at 66% from 33 nests (76% chick success if including the three chicks which almost certainly fledged) is much better than the 29% recorded from 17 nests in the 2018 breeding season.
-However, both are overestimates of breeding success as they don't include the failures which will have occurred between egg laying and hatching.
-A little information on failure rates between egg-laying and hatching was obtained from the one camera which continued recording properly for the full 12 months: of four nests where eggs were laid around 14 October 2022, none had failed by 11 February 2023 when the camera was replaced.
+Chick success, or the survival of a chick from hatching to fledging, at 66% from 33 nests (76% chick success if including the three chicks which almost certainly fledged) is much higher than the 29% recorded from 17 nests in the 2018 breeding season However, both are overestimates of breeding success as they don't include the failures which will have occurred between egg laying and hatching.
+Few nests could be seen clearly enough in camera images taken in November 2022 at the start of the 2023 breeding season for certainty as to whether an egg had been laid.
+As a result, the continued presence of a bird (and later a chick) at a spot was the only available evidence for most new nesting attempts in the 2022/2023 summer.
+This meant nests which failed early could not be distinguished from birds visiting the colony but failing to lay, limiting the ability of cameras to provide robust nesting success data.